rafeyhusain/idata-app/README.md

 # Express Node.js Application with PostgreSQL Connection Retry

-This is a simple Express Node.js application that demonstrates how to retry the connection to a PostgreSQL database every 5 seconds in case of an exception while selecting records from the `User` table.
+This is a simple Express Node.js application that demonstrates how to retry the connection to a PostgreSQL database every 5 seconds in case of an exception while selecting records from the `contact` table.

 ## Prerequisites